Need a favour? Ask a neighbour!

 One of the basic rules is that everyone knows everyone.
 Therefore, passing by someone you know – especially your neighbour! – and not greeting them is considered a major offence.

-To make sure that never happens, why not learn the follow common greetings in Croatian!
+To make sure that never happens, why not learn the follow common greetings!